plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 #### Add(`0)
 Adds the given key and creates a value using the value creator IF the key does not exist yet.

+## Collections.IObservableEnumerable`1
+Combines and to form a contract that expects both.

+## Collections.IObservableReadOnlyCollection`1
+Combines and to form a contract that expects both.

 ## Composition.Composer
 Simplify usage of MEF or plain vanilla usages of it.